Last updated 2026-05-05

 The word “validator” is overloaded in Ethereum.
 If you’ve worked around proof-of-stake, you’re used to it meaning a consensus validator: an operator who stakes ETH to propose and attest blocks, securing the chain.
 That’s a completely different role.

 An ERC-8004 validator is an evaluator.
 You receive a validation request, run a defined test against the named agent, and submit a scored response onchain.
 The two usages of “validator” collide constantly in conversation, especially when ERC-8004 comes up in proof-of-stake developer communities.
-It’s worth naming the distinction explicitly when it comes up.

 - A funded address with the chain’s native gas token to send each response transaction